 First, load your profile.

-Then modify your contact data to valid one.
+Then modify your contact data to be valid.
 This is done by pressing "Edit MY hostaddr" and "Edit MY hostport" buttons.
 Read the section, which provides more information about these values: See Locating Remote Peers.

 Reminder: please assure that no routers or firefalls are blocking your selected port, and that your provided host adress (IP or DNS) is valid.
 Otherwise, nobody will be able to connect to you.

-Your PubInfo is a file that describes your profile, provides data for your unambiguous identification and your adress, which can be used by anyone to connect to you.
+Your PubInfo is a file that describes your profile, provides data for your unambiguous identification and your address, which can be used by anyone to connect to you.

 You need to exchange PubInfos with somebody if you want to connect to him/her.
 It is not that easy, since both PubInfos must reach the other person intact, unchanged and unobfuscated.
-See the following section to read about ways of granting it: See Verifying Contact Truthworthness.
+See the following section for some reading about ways of granting it: See Verifying Contact Truthworthness.

 After importing the contact, you can delete the received PubInfo file, if you wish to.
 Technically, it's no more needed.
 Though, I'd recommend keping it at least until you managed to establish a connection to corresponding person.
 Just in case.

-NOTE: When you press "Delete Contact", be sure one of the contacts in list is selected (it will be highlighted then), or Kypeless will simply ignore your click.
+NOTE: When you press "Connect", be sure one of the contacts in list is selected (it will be highlighted then), or Kypeless will simply ignore your click.
 This note also applies to most of the buttons on the "Contacts" tab.

-To allow incoming connections, you must set trustlevel of the contact at least to 1.
-Select contact in the list by clicking it, press "Set TrustLevel" button, and enter value of at least 1 (or higher, if you already performed some checks on the validness of PubInfo you received).
+To allow incoming connections, you must set trustlevel of the contact to at least 1.
+Select contact in the list by clicking it, press "Set TrustLevel" button, and enter value of at least 1 (or higher, if you already performed some checks on the validity of PubInfo you received).